Search Library History Today Blog

 The Institution shall be called The Toronto Public Library—and the date of its commencement is hereby declared to be the 27th of October, 1842.

-So read a small pamphlet that outlined the bylaws and constitution of yet another Canadian subscription library formed in the first part of the nineteenth century.
+So read a small pamphlet that outlined the bylaws and the constitution of yet another Canadian subscription library formed in the first part of the nineteenth century.
 The entry fee for a subscriber was £1, the quarterly subscription 2 shillings/6 pence, and payment to the Librarian 1 shilling.
-Like many of the more than fifty subscription libraries established in the Canadian colonies before 1850, the library did not have a long lifespan.
-Its formation has not attracted much attention, but a perusal through the pages of the British Colonist for the last months of 1842 provides insight into the development of the public library concept in Upper Canada early in the 1840s.
+Like many of the more than fifty subscription libraries established in the Canadian colonies before 1850, the library did not enjoy a long lifespan.
+Until now, its formation has not attracted much attention, but a perusal through the pages of the British Colonist for the last months of 1842 provides insight into the slow development of the 'public library' concept in Upper Canada (called Canada West from 1841-66 and Ontario after 1867) early in the 1840s.

-My interest in this particular library is its name--Toronto Public Library--and the rationale for its creation at a time when mechanics' institutes, newsrooms, and societies with libraries were becoming popular in Canadian colonial settings.
-The founders identified the "public library" as one that held a general collection and reference materials and was accessible to all residents of a community.
-But it was not a constituent part of local government because it relied on voluntary payments and contributions from philanthropic persons--mostly men--who were willing to pay a sum on entry and the annual membership fee.
-This type of library, often called a subscription or membership or social library, performed a public function but was not a state agent and it was managed privately by a Committee of Management (COM) chosen by the subscribers.
+My interest in this particular library is its name--Toronto Public Library--and the rationale for its creation at a time when mechanics' institutes, newsrooms, and societies with libraries were becoming quite popular in Canadian colonial settings.
+The founders identified the "public library" as one that held a general collection and reference materials and was accessible to all residents of a community on a subscription basis.
+But it was not a constituent part of local government because it relied on voluntary payments and contributions from philanthropic persons--usually men--who were willing to pay a sum on entry and the annual membership fee.
+This type of library, often called a subscription or membership or social library, performed a public function but was not a state agent.
+Consequently, it was managed privately by a Committee of Management (COM) chosen by the subscribers.
 Yet it was clearly regarded as a community-based agency.
 It characterized the importance of nineteenth-century ideas about voluntarism, civic promotion, and public-private partnerships working in the interest of the public good.
-A public library was one that a group of people shared a common interest in reading.
+Generally, before 1850 a public library was one that a group of people shared a common interest in reading.

 The proposed library took shape in the autumn of 1842 when a number of gentlemen held meetings to determine if a new library venture was possible.
 They enlisted the support of Toronto's mayor, Henry Sherwood, a civic-minded Tory interested in the town's progress: he agreed to the President.
 William B. Jarvis, also a Tory and well known for his connections with the older governing clique, the Family Compact, became a manager.
 Another prominent member, Thomas G. Ridout, was one of the leading managers.
 Ridout, a Reformer in political affairs, was interested in civic projects and later became involved with the incorporation of the Toronto Mechanics' Institute in 1847 while serving as its President, 1845-48.
 Another reform-minded lawyer, Joseph C. Morrison, who later became a prominent judge, agreed to be secretary for the library.
 John Cameron, Cashier of the Commercial Bank of the Midland District at Toronto, was Vice-President.